p-hzamora/FluentValidation/docs/upgrading-to-9.md

 ### Introduction

 FluentValidation 9.0 is a major release that included several breaking changes.
-Please review this document before upgrading from FluentValidation 8.x to 9.
+Please review this document before upgrading from fluent_validation 8.x to 9.

 ### Supported Platforms